alextanhongpin/database-design/README.md

 - include the default auto incremented id
 - PostgreSQL automatically creates indexes on primary keys and unique constraints, but not on the referencing side of foreign key relationships.
 - put shared logic in template databases - they are like your `common` folders
+- don't use `serial`, use `generated as always identity` for primary keys postgres if non-uuid keys are required
+- for reference table, use the naming convention `entity_type`, e.g. notification_type, role_type, and use identity keys
+- you can use custom function as default keys, this is useful when require insert into a different table as foreign keys (e.g. party relationship)
+- the equivalent of `api` is schema `views`
+- use `schema` to split migrations and functionality, e.g. `auth` schema contains all auth related operations

 ## Styleguides